yaoyuhan/pyraf-dbsp/docs/using.md

 * `f` to fit again
 * `q` twice to save solution

-When reidentifying, bad RMS may often be fixed just by hitting `l` then `q`.

 The process above (choose aperture, fit trace, fit/verify dispersion solution) occurs each time you run `extract1D()`.
 If the extraction is part of the `store_standards()` call, you'll then continue with the following prompts:

 The terminal will prompt: `change wavelength coordinate assignments?`